Data Governance

 International Conference, 11 November 2021.
 Download the programme

 Mrs. Paulo spoke at the Barcelona/Shanghai Innovation Day 2021 (SciTechDiploHub) on Data Governance.
-This event brought together the most prominent stakeholders from academia, startups, industry, and public institutions from Barcelona and Shanghai to strengthen relationships between both ecosystems; showcase best practices in science, innovation and higher education, and engage with Barcelona’s top professionals in the area.
+This event brought together the most prominent stakeholders from academia, startups, industry, and public institutions in Barcelona and Shanghai to strengthen relationships between both ecosystems; showcase best practices in science, innovation, and higher education, and engage with Barcelona’s top professionals in the area.

 International Symposium, 14-15 October 2021